ThalesGroup/athena-audit/README.md

 The events table holds the joined data, and is used for querying and analyzing the data.

-Here is an example SQL for finding the top users by data scanned in the last 7 days:
+Here is an example SQL query for finding the top users by data scanned in the last 7 days:

 ```sql
 SELECT user, ROUND(SUM(data_scanned) / 1000000000.0, 2) as total_data_scanned_gb